Sending the murderous mob was the fatal mistake that drove Irish opposition to Britain to new heights.

 Mee returned to Sligo and joined the IRA, working closely with Michael Collins.
 General Henry Tudor, himself a big supporter of reprisals was reputedly horrified by Smyth's remarks (which were published in the Irish Bulletin of 9 July) and placed the incident on report.

 Within 24 hours of this speech being made, a copy was in the hands of the Irish Republican Brotherhood.
-The content of this talk was delivered to Michael Collins by one of the R.I.C. men who was present.
+The content of this talk was delivered to Michael Collins by one of the R.I.C. men who were present.

 On it was written: "Now Men" justice should be swift and ruthless. (signed) L---------. (illegible scribble).
 By 24 June, a transcript had been sent to every I.R.B. unit in the country.
 (Pat Purcell Papers).